The Bryn Mawr Podiatric Residency program uses several educational methods.

 Weekly conferences will be held for the purpose of furthering the educational activities of the residents.
 These will be attended by one of the podiatric attendings and/or online lecturer as well as the residents on service.
 Topics will be chosen weekly that are pertinent to the current activities of the residents, either surgical or medical.

-Workshops shall consist of Cadaveric laboratory instruction in the practical application of operative techniques.
+Workshops shall consist of cadaveric laboratory instruction in the practical application of operative techniques.
+Dedicated monthly session in the simulation lab will include suture and saw bones workshops, and other teaching opportunities.

-All residents are provided with funds for registration to an applicable program of post-graduate education which is CME accredited.
-Seminars must be fully attended by the resident.
+All residents are financially supported and encouraged to attend applicable conferences/seminars of post-graduate education.
+Conferences/seminars must be fully attended by the resident.
 Upon return to the hospital, the resident will give a review of the content provided during the seminar or symposium.

 It is well recognized that teaching itself is a learning experience.
-Residents are encouraged to teach to the level of their development in knowledge and skill, especially PGY 3 residents, who are available to the PGY 1, PGY II residents during the ongoing course of the program.
-Additionally, the PGY I residents participate actively in teaching students/externs who are visiting the hospital as part of an approved program.
+Residents are encouraged to teach to the level of their development in knowledge and skill, especially PGY-3 residents, who are available to the PGY-1 and PGY-2 residents during the ongoing course of the program.
+Additionally, the PGY-1 residents participate actively in teaching students/externs who are visiting the hospital as part of an approved program.